Baker Bowl: 1887 construction

-Philadelphia's Building Inspectors' office issued a permit to Joseph Bird on August 4, 1886, for the construction of a pavilion 130 x 105 feet, one story high, at the northeast corner of Fifteenth and Huntingdon Streets.
+Philadelphia's Building Inspectors' office issued a permit to Joseph Bird on August 4, 1886, to construct a pavilion 130 × 105 feet, one story high, at the northeast corner of Fifteenth and Huntingdon Streets.
 The pavilion was built of iron and brick and featured two turrets.
 The ballpark's superintendent would live in one of the turrets.

-The new ballpark was to have opened on April 4, 1887, for the preseason City Series against the Philadelphia Athletics but inclement weather delayed final construction.
+The new ballpark was to have opened on April 4, 1887, for the preseason City Series against the Philadelphia Athletics, but inclement weather delayed final construction.